Abelpalmer22/Portfolio/README.md

 - NumPy / SciPy
 - Matplotlib
 - Jupyter notebooks
+- C++ (Eigen, CMake)

-MATLAB is used primarily for control design and frequency-domain analysis, while Python is used for system identification, simulation, and data processing.
+MATLAB is used for control design and frequency-domain analysis.
+Python is used for system identification, simulation, and data processing.
+C++ is used for performance-oriented implementations of dynamics, estimation, and control.

 ---

 ## Motivation

-Real engineering systems are rarely known exactly.
-Instead, engineers often learn models from measured data and design controllers based on those models.

-This repository explores that workflow:
+Real systems are not known exactly; models must often be learned from data.
+This repository focuses on that workflow:

 - excite a system
 - identify a model
 - design a controller
 - analyze robustness

-The emphasis is on understanding how control techniques behave when models are learned from data rather than derived from first principles.
+The emphasis is on how control methods behave when applied to learned models, and how to maintain stability and performance under modeling error and noise.

 ---

 ## Author

 **Abel Palmer**
-Applied mathematics and control systems
+Applied Mathematics – Control Systems